Experiment in the sky

 A-Train sensors that can detect volcanic effects include the Ozone Monitoring Instrument (OMI) and the Atmospheric Infrared Sounder (AIRS), which can detect trace gases such as sulfur dioxide; the Moderate Resolution Imaging Spectroradiometer (MODIS) instrument, which provides visible images and measurements of ash mass loading; the Cloud-Aerosol Lidar with Orthogonal Polarization (CALIOP), which provides vertical profiles of aerosols and clouds; and CloudSat, a space-based weather radar.

-A-Train data are available to researchers through NASA data centers: AIRS, OMI, and collocated MODIS data from the NASA Goddard Earth Sciences Data and Information Services Center (GES DISC); MODIS images from the NASA MODIS Rapid Response System; and CALIOP data from the NASA Langley Research Center Atmospheric Science Data Center.
+A-Train data are available to researchers through NASA data centers: AIRS, OMI, and collocated MODIS data from NASA's Goddard Earth Sciences Data and Information Services Center (GES DISC); MODIS images from NASA's MODIS Rapid Response System; and CALIOP data from NASA's Atmospheric Science Data Center (ASDC).
 Recently, GES DISC created the A-Train Data Depot, where scientists can work with multiple A-Train data sets, using a single online tool.
 They can now preview, browse, and subset the data, and visualize data from several A-Train instruments at once in Google Earth.

 Just after the most recent of its satellites was launched in 2006, the A-Train captured its first eruption, of Soufrière Hills Volcano on the Caribbean island of Montserrat.
 The instruments provided a rich view of how the plume dispersed, and how aerosols formed and were transported.
 For the first time, researchers could directly measure the altitude of a fresh volcanic cloud, instead of inferring altitude from indirect measures.
 Fromm said, “When the data from Montserrat started to come in, we began learning for the first time how high the material went and the composition of the aerosols.”